raveljs/ravel/README.md

     // Specify the base endpoint (/cities), and the location of the resource module Ravel.resource('./resources/city');

+Note: You can recursively import a directory of resources via Ravel.resources('/resources/directory/path')!

 ### Add a Route for good measure